burke-software/schooldriver/README.md

+This project is no longer active and you are not advised to use it.
+Read more [here](http://davidmburke.com/2015/07/18/mistakes-to-make-when-starting-a-business-with-python/) if you'd like.

 # Schooldriver
 This is an open source school information system built with Django.
 It relies heavily on the django admin interface for backend usage (registrar, etc).
 Below you will find a list of apps included in the software with a brief description of each.